I held them over, and I've got them coming up here.

 Thank you.

-Well, they really have, and I mean it.
+Well, they really have.

 Remember during the Arab Spring, all of these Egyptian people are protesting Mubarak and Nick Robertson goes in there and asks a bunch of them how grateful they are to President Obama.

-And Mustafa said, we don't know what the hell he thinks he changes his mind every other day here.
+And Mustafa said, we don't know what the hell he thinks.

-Well I see we can hear the lots of love for President Obama and we go on talking Sayed Sayyid, I'm sure would use your message for President Obama.
+Well, I see we can hear lots of love for President Obama.

-It's the funniest set of soundbites and it when it's three different people that Nick Robinson speaks with.
+And it's three different people that Nick Robertson speaks with.

 And when it's all over, and all three of them have basically said Obama means what we're doing here.

-It's just the most sycophantic, kiss-ass report you could.
+It's just the most sycophantic, kiss-ass report.

-So what old Michael here is wondering, were there any reporters over in Kiev asking the protesters how much Obama meant to them?
+So what old Michael here is wondering, well, were there any reporters over in Kiev asking the protesters how much Obama meant to them?

 And I didn't see any, did you?